World Menopause Day

 Observing World Menopause Day

-Every year, the IMS releases a theme that summarizes a particular area of menopause that is being focused on.
-For example.
-In 2018, the theme was “Sexual Wellbeing After Menopause,” and in 2019, it was “Testosterone For Women at Midlife.”
+Every year, the IMS releases a theme that summarizes a particular aspect of menopause being focused on.
+For example, in 2018, the theme was “Sexual Wellbeing After Menopause,” and in 2019, it was “Testosterone for Women at Midlife.”
 In 2021, the theme for this holiday was “Bone Health.“

-Women can observe this holiday by preparing for menopause if they haven’t gone through the change yet, or by seeking the support and treatment they require if they are already menopausal.
-And everyone can benefit by learning more about menopause and how it affects women.
+Women can observe this holiday by preparing for menopause if they have not yet gone through the change, or by seeking the support and treatment they need if they are already menopausal.
+Everyone can benefit by learning more about menopause and how it affects women.
 On social media, people can use the hashtag #WorldMenopauseDay to spread the word about this holiday.

 When is it?